jack-avery/rasbot/README.md

 # Setting up your Authentication

-**Run `setup.py`.
-It will guide you through these steps and generate the file for you!**

-If that doesn't work, here's how to do it manually...
+If `setup.py` doesn't work, here's how to do it manually...

 **To have rasbot run properly, you need 5 things:**
 1. `user_id:` Your Twitch username.